haioco/k8s-installer/README.md

 # k8s-installer

-## state 1 :
+## state 1 (Single Control Plane) :

-1 master node
+1 master node as a control palne

-3 worker nodes
+2 worker nodes

 ### Requirment :

 #### Software requirment :
-4 vms with ubuntu 18.04 or ubuntu 20.04
+3 vms with ubuntu 18.04 or ubuntu 20.04

 #### Hardware requirment :
-at least 2GB Memory and 2Core CPU with 20GB HDD
+at least 2GB Memory and 2Cores CPU with 20GB HDD

 in this tutorial we have 3 nodes that they have internet access and they have private ip address: